hstrekowski/PG_Computer_Programming_Project_2/README.md

-# 👊 Street Justice: SDL2 Beat 'em Up

-> **A high-performance, retro-style 2.5D arcade engine built with C++ and SDL2, following strict low-level programming constraints.**
->
-> Developed with **C++** and **SDL2/SDL_ttf**.
-Featuring a modular architecture, dynamic camera system, and a custom implementation that avoids the C++ Standard Template Library (STL).

----

-## 📖 About The Project
+## About The Project

-**Street Justice** is a beat 'em up arcade game engine developed as a core programming project.
+A beat 'em up arcade game engine developed as a core programming project.
 It focuses on simulating urban combat in a 2.5D perspective, where the player moves along a deep street environment that extends far beyond the window's boundaries.

-The codebase is engineered with **Clean Code principles**.
-All "magic numbers" have been eliminated and moved to a centralized configuration file.
-The program manages memory and strings using low-level C-style techniques, providing total control over performance and resource allocation.

 ### Technical Constraints & Highlights: